anguillanneuf/dataproduct/include.md

 The dataset can be downloaded from the Data tab.

-Please note: I refrained from going into detail about what those numeric values actually mean in media math.
-For a basic understanding, the higher a value for a particular demographic is, the more popular a show is for that particular demographic.
-The mininum and maximum values set for different demographic groups are based on real TV audience data.
+Please note: In media math, VPVH stand for Demographic Viewers for One Thousand Households.
+For a basic understanding, the higher the value for a particular demographic is, the more popular a show is for that particular demographic.
+The minimum and maximum values set for the different demographic groups are based on real TV audience data.